Critical Fluctuations at Finite-Time Dynamical Phase Transition: Results

 \section{Results}

 The existence of finite-time dynamical phase transitions has been established in both the mean-field model~\cite{jan_massi_prl,jan_massi_njp} and the NNIM~\cite{BlomGodec2023}.
-We now analyze the statistics of the initial magnetization $m_0$ (the order parameter) at the critical point, to gain insight into the critical phenomena associated with the finite-time dynamical phase transition in the NNIM.
+We now analyze the statistics of the initial magnetization $m_0$ (the order parameter) in the vicinity of $t_c$, i.e., close to the critical point, to gain insight into the critical phenomena associated with the finite-time dynamical phase transition in the NNIM.

-To this end, we quench a large but finite system from the ordered (ferromagnetic) phase with $\mathscr{J} = 1.03\mathscr{J}_c>\mathscr{J}_c$ into the disordered (paramagnetic) phase where $\mathscr{J}_q<\mathscr{J}_c$, and evolve it numerically with the spin-flip dynamics discussed in Sec.~\ref{sec:dynamics}.
-To obtain the time-dependent rate function $V(m,t)$ from Eq.~\eqref{eq:rfneq}, we record the evolution of the system and calculate $P(m,t)$ from a large number of (a minimum of $10^7$) realizations of the relaxation process.
+To this end, we quench a large but finite system from the ordered (ferromagnetic) phase with $\mathscr{J}>\mathscr{J}_c$ into the disordered (paramagnetic) phase where $\mathscr{J}_q<\mathscr{J}_c$, and evolve it numerically with the spin-flip dynamics discussed in Sec.~\ref{sec:dynamics}.
+To obtain the time-dependent rate function $V(m,t)$ from Eq.~\eqref{eq:rfneq}, we record the evolution of the system and calculate $P(m,t)$ from a large number (a minimum of $10^7$) of realizations of the relaxation process.